campuscode/rails-guides-pt-BR/source/debugging_rails_applications.md

 evaluated if debug is enabled.
 This performance savings are only really noticeable with large amounts of logging, but it's a good practice to employ.

-INFO: This section was written by [Jon Cairns at a StackOverflow answer](https://stackoverflow.com/questions/16546730/logging-in-rails-is-there-any-performance-hit/16546935#16546935) and it is licensed under [cc by-sa 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+INFO: This section was written by [Jon Cairns at a Stack Overflow answer](https://stackoverflow.com/questions/16546730/logging-in-rails-is-there-any-performance-hit/16546935#16546935) and it is licensed under [cc by-sa 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

-Debugging with the `debug` gem
+Debugging with the `debug` Gem
 ------------------------------

 When your code is behaving in unexpected ways, you can try printing to logs or